-Surrogacy laws in Israel
+Is Surrogacy legal in Israel

-Surrogacy laws in Israel are quite supportive to the intended parents and recently, the government has even permitted surrogacy for LGBT couples in Israel in a landmark decision.
+Surrogacy laws in Israel are quite supportive of the intended parents and recently, the government has even permitted surrogacy for LGBT couples in Israel in a landmark decision.
 Still, before going any further with your surrogacy journey in the country, you must read through every aspect and element related to surrogacy in Israel.

-Understanding the Surrogacy laws in Israel
+Understanding the laws in Israel

 Under the Embryo Carrying Agreements Law, the Israeli government approved gestational surrogacy in March 1996.
 With the passage of this law, Israel became the first nation in the world to put into practice a form of state-controlled surrogacy in which every single contract requires state approval.